quickstrom/quickstrom/docs/webcheck.md

     `p == q`
     : is a proposition which is true if the values of `p` and `q` are equal.
-For propositions it is the same as _logical equivalence_, but in WebCheck it is more general, as it compares values of any supported type.
+For propositions it is the same as _logical equivalence_, but in Quickstrom it is more general, as it compares values of any supported type.

 -   From first-order logic, we have the universal and existential